guildai/guild.ai/pages/dependencies.md

   resources:
     data:
      - file: data.csv

-    prepared-data:
+- model: a
+  extends: shared-resources
+  operations:
+    train:
+      main: train_a
+      requires: data

-     - operation: prepare-data
+- model: b
-       select: data.csv
+  extends: shared-resources
+  operations:
+    train:
+      main: train_b
+      requires: data
 ```

+^ Use of inheritance to share a common resource `data` across
+  models

-## Resource Types
+## Dependency Types

-Guild supports a number of resource types, which are described
+Guild supports a number of dependency types, or *resource source*
-below.
-Refer to [Resources
+types, which are described below.
+Refer to [Guild File Reference -
-Reference](/reference/guildfile.md#resources) for a full specification
+Resource Sources](/reference/guildfile.md#resource-sources) for a
-of each type.
+specification of each type.

 ### Files